In the Name of God (2007 film): Filming

 Principal photography of the film took place in Lahore, where most of the parts were filmed.
 Besides, the film was also shot at Chicago, London and Khyber Pakhtunkhwa.

 Box office

-Khuda Kay Liye is one of Pakistan's highest-grossing films, with a domestic gross of PKR 11.1 million and a worldwide gross of PKR 210 million.
+In the Name of God is one of Pakistan's highest-grossing films, with a domestic gross of PKR 11.1 million and a worldwide gross of PKR 210 million.

-Other media

-Sony bought the film's distribution, satellite, music, and media rights.
-The film was distributed by Geo Films and Percept Picture Company in Asia and the Middle East.
-Sony Distribution distributed the film in the United Kingdom and the United States of America.
-The television premiere of the film occurred on Geo TV.
-Later, SET India premiered the film in other regions.
-Sony Pictures Home Entertainment released the DVD of the movie worldwide.

-Streaming

-The film has been available on Lionsgate since 2020.

 Music

-The music of the film was released on July 7, 2007.
+The music of the film was released on 7 July 2007.
 The soundtrack album of the film was composed and produced by Rohail Hyatt.
 All songs were written by Shoaib Mansoor with an exception of "Mahi Way" and "Bandeya".